resheku/my-awesome/README.md

 - [amirasaran/django-restful-admin](https://github.com/amirasaran/django-restful-admin) - Django admin restful api
 - [amoffat/sh](https://github.com/amoffat/sh) - Python process launching
 - [anapaulagomes/pytest-picked](https://github.com/anapaulagomes/pytest-picked) - Run the tests related to the changed files (according to Git) 🤓
+- [anderspitman/awesome-tunneling](https://github.com/anderspitman/awesome-tunneling) - List of ngrok, Cloudflare Tunnel, Tailscale, and ZeroTier alternatives and other tunneling software and services.
+Focus on self-hosting.
 - [andrewbihl/bsed](https://github.com/andrewbihl/bsed) - Simple SQL-like syntax on top of Perl text processing.
 - [ansible/ansible-lint](https://github.com/ansible/ansible-lint) - ansible-lint checks playbooks for practices and behavior that could potentially be improved and can fix some of the most common ones for you
 - [ansible/molecule](https://github.com/ansible/molecule) - An ansible-native testing framework for collections, playbooks, and roles with configurable workflows for testing any system or service